jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 2. Open channel Tutorial cases - Sensitivity Analysis

-There are several open channel flow tutorial cases that come with OpenFoam including the damBreak tutorial and weirOverflow tutorial.
+There are several open channel flow tutorial cases that come with OpenFoam.
+We focus on the **damBreak** tutorial and **weirOverflow** tutorial.
 We shall perform sensitivity analysis changing some mesh, solver and other parts of the cases.

 3. Setting up open channel flow cases ###
 Certain additional parameter is needed in open channel flow.